NilsFC/Model-X/README.md

 ### **Inspiration and Resources**

 - **John Hawthorn**
-The fantastic Model H project of this guy, to whom I am very grateful, teached me really a lot.
-Check out his work here: [Model H Project](https://modelh.club/)
+Check out the fantastic work of this guy to whom I am very grateful.
+Thanks to his Open Source project I really learned a lot.
+[Model H Project](https://modelh.club/)
+- **ZMK Firmware**
+Incredible work of this group.
+If you're a Keyboard and DIY enthusiast, surely this needs no presentation: [https://zmk.dev/](https://zmk.dev/)

 #### Other useful links:
 - **Bitten's Model M Restoration Megaguide**